ibmm-unibe-ch/TemBERTure/data/README.md

 # Dataset
-The /data folder contains datasets used for the training of the three different models:
+The /data folder contains the protein IDs used for creating the different datasets used for the project.
+The protein sequences can be extracted from the TemBERTureDB database.

 ## BacDive Dataset